-In the Settings charm, click Power and then select Restart.

-Press CTRL, ALT and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.
+- In the Settings charm, click Power and then select Restart. - Press CTRL, ALT and DELsimultaneously (once) on the keyboard dock to display the menu window, and then select Restart by clicking the power icon ((1)) in the lower-right corner.